Everyday I see lots of great information on Twitter shared by some really amazing people, accounts and agencies.

 Expanding Your Audience

 Unless you are responding to someone, or speaking to that account, never start a Tweet with a Twitter ID.
-Instead, start the Tweet with anything else…most commonly a period ( .) or a word opens the potential audience pool.
+Instead, start the Tweet with anything else…most commonly a period is used or you could just reconsider how you start the tweet to increase the potential audience pool.

 Using the IACP example above, If I have 50 followers, then the potential audience to see my Tweet is 50 people.
 Way better than the 10 who could potentially see it starting with the IACP ID.